AdobeDocs/experience-platform.en/help/identity-service/ecid.md

 * Add a people-centric context to identities, allowing you to market to real people as opposed to devices.
 * Provide synchronization with partners.
-* Feed pairwise links to connect with offline or other IDs to the graph
+* Feed pairwise links to connect with offline or other IDs to the graph.

 Identifying your online users requires instrumentizing your site or mobile app with ECID, which provides a universal and persistent ID that identifies your visitors across all applications in Adobe Experience Cloud.